-Sticky notes can be heard peeling off the white board, where we keep track of what pages have been looked at.
+Sticky notes can be heard peeling off the white board, where we keep track of which pages have been looked at.

-A sharpie screeches, the sound of it moving across the paper, adding more names to the wall of shame for those who missed glaring errors.
+A sharpie screeches as it moves across the paper, adding more names to the wall of shame for those who missed glaring errors.

-The culture section, always the first to finish, shuffles their papers as they pack up for the night.
+The culture section editors, always the first to finish, shuffle their papers as they pack up for the night.

 Our sports editor sits in the corner, throwing a football up and down.
-It smacks his hand, the sound of the foam hitting his skin repeatedly as he waits for his pages to be ready to be looked at.
+It smacks his hand, foam hitting skin, as he waits for his pages to be ready to be looked at.
 As the night progresses, he'll play catch with various members of the staff, trying to teach an uncoordinated group of journalists about sports.